Stress-Testing Emotional Support Models: Moving from Homogeneous to Diverse Help Seekers: Seeker Simulator Validation

 \paragraph{Data Sampling and Session Control} We randomly sample 90 unseen seeker summaries from Reddit and fix all dialogue sessions to 10 turns to control for length effects.

 \paragraph{Baseline Simulators} We compare our model against three representative seeker simulators.
 To ensure that each baseline operates at its intended capacity, we adopt the original profile structures and prompting schemes specified in their respective papers.
-Specifically, we incorporate Eeyore \cite{liu-etal-2025-eeyore} and ESC-Role \cite{zhao-etal-2024-esc}, both of which are fine-tuned on emotional support datasets, and seeker model in ESC-Judge \cite{madani-srihari-2025-esc}, a zero-shot baseline utilizing GPT-4o without additional training.
+Specifically, we incorporate the seeker simulator in ESC-Judge \cite{madani-srihari-2025-esc}, a zero-shot baseline utilizing GPT-4o without additional training, and ESC-Role \cite{zhao-etal-2024-esc} and Eeyore \cite{liu-etal-2025-eeyore}, both of which are fine-tuned on emotional support datasets.